-Verbatim MediaShare Wireless review
+Verbatim MediaShare Wireless full review

 The Verbatim MediaShare transforms USB drives and SD cards into network attached storage for media streaming to your mobile gadgets.
 It proved efficient at doing this during our tests, but we also found ourselves feeling a bit frustrated about what it can’t do.